beo1123/ecomerce-backend/README.md

 # E-Commerce Backend

 Welcome to the E-Commerce Backend, an advanced server-side application that provides a robust foundation for building a comprehensive e-commerce platform.
-This backend system is designed to facilitate seamless online shopping experiences, from product browsing to checkout and order fulfillment.
+This backend system is designed to facilitate seamless online shopping experiences, from product browsing to checkout and order fulfillment. aa

 ## Project Overview